ChrisPipitone/dotfiles/readme.md

 mv the files / dirs to .dotfiles/
-I used arandr a giu for xrandr to position the screens properly, I saved that config as a file to ./screenlayout/screenlayout then put that at the top of .xprofile
+I used arandr a giu for xrandr to position the screens properly, I saved that config as a file to ./screenlayout/screenlayout then put that at the top of .xprofile and added the --rate 143.97

 ln -sf ~/.dotfiles/.config/i3 ~/.config ln -sf ~/.dotfiles/.fonts ~/.fonts